High-mass star formation in Orion possibly triggered by cloud-cloud collision III, NGC2068 and NGC2071: Introduction

 \subsection{Background}

-High mass stars are so influential to excite motions of the interstellar medium (ISM) and to enrich metals in the ISM.
-It is therefore of crucial importance to better understand the mechanism of high mass star formation in order to elucidate galaxy evolution.
-The Orion region includes various types of star formation and has been a best test bench for theories on high mass star formation mechanisms at the nearest distance to the sun around $400$ pc.
-The region hosts young star formation including H{\sc ii} regions, reflection nebulae and massive star clusters, e.g., M42, M43, NGC2023, NGC2024, NGC2068, and NGC2071, and also more evolved stars in OB associations without molecular gas (see Bally (2008) for a review and references therein).
-The stellar age ranges from less than $1$ Myr to $10$ Myrs.
-It was recognized that the OB associations show an age sequence in space, in the sense that the Ori OB1a in the north is the oldest and Ori OB1d the youngest toward M42 (Blaauw 1991).
-It was speculated that some common mechanism may be working to form OB associations at a semi regular separation of $25$ pc.
-In 1970's, a star formation scenario was proposed to explain the distribution of OB associations.
+High-mass stars are highly influential in exciting motions of the interstellar medium (ISM) and enriching metals in the ISM.
+It is therefore of crucial importance to better understand the mechanism of high-mass star formation in order to elucidate Galaxy evolution.
+The Orion region includes various types of star formation and has been an ideal test bench for theories on high-mass star formation mechanisms at a close distance from the sun around 400 pc.
+The region hosts young star formation including H{\sc ii} regions, reflection nebulae and massive star clusters, e.g., M42, M43, NGC~2023, NGC~2024, NGC~2068, and NGC~2071.
+The region also hosts more evolved stars in OB associations without molecular gas (see Bally (2008) for a review and references therein).
+The stellar ages range from less than 1 Myr to 10 Myr.
+The OB associations are understood as showing an age sequence in space, in the sense that Ori OB1a in the north is the oldest, whereas Ori OB1d, lying in the direction of M42, is the youngest (Blaauw 1991).
+It has therefore been speculated that some common mechanism may be working to form OB associations at a semi regular separation of 25 pc.
+In the 1970s, a star formation scenario was proposed to explain the distribution of OB associations.
 Elmegreen \& Lada (1977) presented a model of sequential formation of OB associations based on a shock compressed layer driven by an ionization-shock front of H{\sc ii} regions.
-The model explained formation of the quasi-regularly spaced OB associations with an age sequence in a large giant molecular cloud as a mass reservoir which is extended along the Galactic plane.
-This scenario was later developed as a ”collect-and-collapse” scenario in smaller H{\sc ii} regions including the Spitzer bubbles, and a number of works were made on second generation star formation triggered by O--type star(s) in the bubbles (e.g., Deharveng et al. 2006).
-It seems however that these scenarios need more elaboration by confrontation between theories and observations; e.g., it remains unexplained if the first generation O--type star(s) were formed either by a spontaneous process or some triggered process, and details of triggering of second generation stars are not yet worked out theoretically.
+Their model explained formation of the quasi-regularly spaced OB associations with an age sequence in a large giant molecular cloud extended along the galactic plane as the mass reservoir.
+This scenario was later developed as a ``collect-and-collapse'' scenario in smaller H{\sc ii} regions including the Spitzer bubbles, and a number of theoretical and observational studies were made on second generation star formation triggered by O-type stars in the bubbles (e.g., Deharveng et al. 2006; Dale et al. 2007; Walch et al. 2015).
+However, it seems that these scenarios require additional elaboration by confrontation between theories and observations.
+For example, it remains unexplained whether the first generation O-type star or stars were formed by a spontaneous process.